Luochenghuang/luochenghuang.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Research scientist at Meta.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: avatar.png
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>10301 Willows Rd NE</p>
+    <p>Redmond, WA 98052</p>

-news: true  # includes a list of news items
+news: false # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+As a relentless inquirer into the nature of the physical world, my enduring drive is to broaden my intellectual horizons and deepen my understanding of our complex universe.

+Professionally, I am engaged in the exciting field of developing diffractive optical systems.
+It is a privilege to work at the frontier of novel optical technologies, given my long-standing passion for optics.
+Coding presents another area of professional interest for me, where I find immense satisfaction and fun.

+Outside the laboratory, my hobbies pull together the threads of creativity and aesthetics.
+Tinkering with tunes on the piano, capturing visual narratives through photography, and expressing my imagination through crafting enable me to balance my intensely technical work with artful leisure activities.